 1. How much can I comfortably afford?

-3. What are my space requirements?
+3. What are my space, school, amenity and shopping requirements?

-Nobody can predict the future but when buying a home or condo it’s a good idea to buy just a little extra space to grow into so you don’t feel forced to sell and move after a few short years.
-That may mean bypassing the shiny new but tiny Midtown condo for one that’s not as new but a tad more practical.
+Therefore, it’s a good idea to buy just a little extra space to grow into so you don’t feel forced to sell and move after a few short years.
+That may mean bypassing the shiny new place for one that’s not as new but a tad larger and more practical.

 On the flip side, just because you may be able to afford a 6 bed / 5 bath new home doesn’t mean you really need or want it.
 Take time to consider your lifestyle.
 Ask yourself how you really like to live.
 Are you interested in furnishing and maintaining such a huge home?
 Plus, the carrying costs including taxes and utilities should be examined.